Smoked Pork Belly Burnt Ends

 While not burnt in the traditional sense, burnt ends are the extremely caramelized bits on the edges of meat.
 Often carved off and served as their own dish in barbecue joints, they're densely packed with flavor with a chew similar to a much softer jerky, making for a taste experience you just can't get anywhere else.
 Though you'll typically find them made from beef brisket, they work just as well using pork.

 If you've never tried burnt ends before, you're definitely missing out.
-Let's fix that with a recipe for a smoked pork belly specifically engineered to produce great and plentiful burnt ends every time.
+Let's fix that with a smoked pork belly recipe specifically engineered to produce great and plentiful burnt ends every time.
 How to cook smoked pork belly?
 How to serve smoked pork belly?
 Keep reading to find out!

 What You Need For This Pork Recipe